Standard Terms & Conditions

 | Advising in writing or in conference following the filing of a defence | £1,445 | £1,755 | £2,347 | £2,994 |

-If this applies, we will notify you as soon as possible on receipt of papers.
+Where this applies, Chambers will notify you as soon as possible upon receipt of the papers.

-The above fees are charged irrespective of the geographical venue of the trial (provided this is within the Western Circuit) and attract no uplift, save for VAT and any conditional fee uplift, where applicable.
+The fees above are charged irrespective of the geographical venue of the trial (provided this is within the Western Circuit) and do not attract any uplift, save for VAT and any conditional fee uplift, where applicable.

-The more senior members of Chambers do accept instructions for Fast Track & Intermediate Track cases but brief fees are negotiated in the usual way and the clerks will be happy to discuss any requirements.
+More senior members of Chambers do accept instructions for both Fast Track & Intermediate Track cases; in such instances, brief fees are negotiated on a case-by-case basis.
+The Clerks are always happy to discuss requirements and advise on fee arrangements.

 All other fixed recoverable sums for counsel set out in the CPR fixed costs provisions will apply as a minimum fee in any type of matter not referred to above.